 If you want to keep it simple (and cheap) you can stick with the free tools.
 But, keep in mind that if you’re going the free route, there may be a limit on how many clips or samples you can add to your portfolio.

-Build a freelance portfolio method #3: Create a portfolio with Contently
+Method #3: Create a portfolio with Contently

 Technically, Contently is another free online portfolio tool.
 But that’s not all it is so I wanted to give it its own space.